t0pcart/l0cati0nkiller/README.md

 # Life360Killer
 A command line shell to defeat Life360 on jailbroken iOS devices.
 **THIS ONLY WORKS ON JAILBROKEN DEVICES**

-_The lkiller script will cause Life360 to keep reporting the last location you were at prior to execution of ikiller until the lstart script is run_
+_The lkiller script will cause Life360 to keep reporting the last location as if you were there.
+The circle will see your location as your last location before execution of the lkiller script.
+Executing the lstart script will reload Life360 and show the true location without notifying a location update.

+**A MORE DETAILED WRITE UP OF HOW THIS WORKS WILL BE ADDED SOON**

 Steps:
 1. Download both scripts
 2. Run the script lkiller as root(Scroll down for Tutorial).